Apportionment

-Apportionment in respect of estate
+In respect of estate

 Apportionment in respect of estate may result either from the act of the parties or from the operation of law.

-Apportionment by act of the parties
+By act of the parties

 Where a lessee is evicted from, or surrenders or forfeits possession of part of the property leased to him, he becomes liable at common law to pay only a rent apportioned to the value of the interest which he still retains.
 So where the person entitled to the reversion of an estate assigns part of it, the right to an apportioned part of the rent incident to the England, and in many of the British colonies.
 In the cases just mentioned there is apportionment in respect of estate by act of the parties.

-Apportionment by operation of law
+By operation of law

 Apportionment by operation of law may be brought about where by act of law a lease becomes inoperative as regards its subject-matter, or by the "act of God", as, for instance, where part of an estate is submerged by the encroachments of the sea.
 To the same category belongs the apportionment of rent which takes place under various statutes (e.g. the Lands Clauses Consolidation Act 1845 (8 & 9 Vict. c.
 18), section 119, when land is required for public purposes; the Agricultural Holdings Act 1883 (46 & 47 Vict. c.
 61), section 41, in the case of a tenant from year to year receiving notice to quit part of a holding; and the Irish Land Act 1903 (3 Edw.
 7. c.
 37), section 61, apportionment of quit and crown rents).